cholla-hydro/cholla/docs/sphinx/WritingParamFiles.md

 # Writing Parameter Files

-At the time of writing, Cholla's runtime files are written in a custom [INI-format](https://en.wikipedia.org/wiki/INI_file).
+At the time of writing, Cholla's runtime files are written using a custom subset of the [TOML-format](https://toml.io/en/).
 A number of examples can be found in the {repository-file}`examples` directory.

 At a high-level, Cholla's parameter files are consist of the following 3 components: